Tower of Babel: Story

+"1 And the whole earth was of one language, and of one speech.
+2 And it came to pass, as they journeyed from the east, that they found a plain in the land of Shinar; and they dwelt there.
+3 And they said one to another, Go to, let us make brick, and burn them thoroughly.
+And they had brick for stone, and slime had they for morter.
+4 And they said, Go to, let us build us a city and a tower, whose top may reach unto heaven; and let us make us a name, lest we be scattered abroad upon the face of the whole earth.
+5 And the LORD came down to see the city and the tower, which the children of men builded.
+6 And the LORD said, Behold, the people is one, and they have all one language; and this they begin to do: and now nothing will be restrained from them, which they have imagined to do.
+7 Go to, let us go down, and there confound their language, that they may not understand one another's speech.
+8 So the LORD scattered them abroad from thence upon the face of all the earth: and they left off to build the city.
+9 Therefore is the name of it called Babel; because the LORD did there confound the language of all the earth: and from thence did the LORD scatter them abroad upon the face of all the earth."

 Authorship

 Jewish and Christian tradition attributes the composition of the whole Pentateuch, which includes the story of the Tower of Babel, to Moses.
 Modern biblical scholarship rejects Mosaic authorship of the Pentateuch but is divided on the question of its authorship.
-Many scholars subscribe to some form of the documentary hypothesis, which argues that the Pentateuch is composed of multiple "sources" that were later merged.
+Many scholars subscribe to a form of the documentary hypothesis, which argues that the Pentateuch is composed of multiple "sources" that were later merged.
 Scholars who favor this hypothesis, such as Richard Elliot Friedman, tend to see Genesis 11:1–9 as being composed by the J or Jahwist/Yahwist source.

 Michael Coogan suggests that the intentional word play regarding the city of Babel, and the noise of the people's "babbling" is found in the Hebrew words as easily as in English, is considered typical of the Yahwist source.
 John Van Seters, who has put forth substantial modifications to the hypothesis, suggests that these verses are part of what he calls a "Pre-Yahwistic stage".
 Other scholars reject the documentary hypothesis altogether.
 The "minimalist" scholars tend to see the books of Genesis through 2 Kings as written by a single, anonymous author during the Hellenistic period.